yokolet/new-note/algo/trees/2022-10-05-add-one-row-to-tree.md

 - Binary Tree
 date: 2022-10-05 14:13 +0900
 ---
-## Introduction
-Both of depth-first search with/without stack and the breadth-first search work.
-Once the level to add new nodes is found, just create two new nodes and set those in the tree.

 ## Problem Description
 > Given the `root` of a binary tree and two integers `val` and `depth`, add a row of nodes with value `val` at